ELAHERE 5 mg/mL concentrate for solution for infusion

 ELAHERE is a cancer medicine that contains the active substance mirvetuximab soravtansine.

-ELAHERE is used to treat adults with ovarian cancer, fallopian tube (one of two long, slender tubes that connect the ovaries to the womb) cancer, or primary peritoneal cancer (cancer that forms in the tissue that lines the abdominal wall and covers organs in the abdomen, and has not spread there from another part of the body).
 It is used in patients whose cancer cells have a protein on the surface known as folate receptor-alpha (FRα), and who have previously not responded to or are no longer responding to treatment with ‘platinum-based’ chemotherapy, and who have already received one to three prior treatments.

 Talk to your doctor or nurse if you have any questions about how ELAHERE works or why this medicine has been prescribed for you.

-• if you are allergic to mirvetuximab soravtansine or any of the other ingredients of this medicine (listed in section 6).
+- if you are allergic to mirvetuximab soravtansine or any of the other ingredients of this medicine (listed in section 6).

 Before you are given ELAHERE, talk to your doctor or nurse if you:

-• have nerve damage in the arms and legs; symptoms may include numbness, tingling, or weakness
+- have nerve damage in the arms and legs; symptoms may include numbness, tingling, or weakness

 This medicine must not be given to children or adolescents under 18 years because it has not been studied in this group.

-Tell your doctor if you are taking, have recently taken or might take any other medicines, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 This is because some medicines may affect the way ELAHERE works.
 Also, ELAHERE may affect the way other medicines work.

 The following medicines may increase the risk of side effects of ELAHERE by increasing the amount of ELAHERE in the blood.
 These medicines include:

-• idelalisib (cancer medicine to treat certain blood cancers)
+- idelalisib (to treat certain blood cancers)

-If you are able to become pregnant, you will be asked to take a pregnancy test before you start treatment with ELAHERE.
+- You will be asked to take a pregnancy test before you start treatment with ELAHERE.

-Do not breast-feed during treatment and for 1 month after the last dose.
+- Do not breast-feed during treatment and for 1 month after the last dose.
 ELAHERE may pass into breast milk.

 This medicine contains less than 1 mmol sodium (23 mg) per dose, that is to say it is essentially ‘sodium-free’.

 This medicine contains 2.11 mg of polysorbate 20 in each vial.
 Polysorbates may cause allergic reactions.
-Tell your doctor if you have any known allergies.

 ELAHERE will be given to you by a doctor or a nurse experienced in using cancer medicines.